 The –open (or just -o) option automatically opens our browser to the below address.

-So, in this article, we have discussed the steps to install Angular 9 on an Ubuntu 20.04 system.
+We have discussed the steps to install Angular 9 on an Ubuntu 20.04 system.
 These steps are verified by our team and 100% working.

 Have a nice code !